 - Use lead-free glazes.
 If the glaze does not state “lead-free” or “leadless” on the label, assume it contains lead until proven otherwise.

-- If possible, don’t use colorants that are known human carcinogens and avoid probable human carcinogens.
+- If possible, don’t use colorants known or probable to contain human carcinogens.
 There is no known safe level of exposure to carcinogens.

 - Consider wearing a respiratory when weighing and mixing powdered.
 Wet glazes are not an inhalation hazard.
 Good housekeeping procedures and cleanup of spills reduce the risk of inhalation or ingestion of toxic dusts.
 Wet mop spilled powders.

-- Gloves should be worn while handling wet or dry glazes.
+- Wear gloves while handling wet or dry glazes.

 - Good dilution ventilation or local exhaust ventilation should be available when applying solvent-containing glazes.

-- Basic personal hygiene rules should be followed including restricting eating, drinking, or smoking in the studio, and wearing personal protective equipment such as gloves, and separate work clothes or coveralls.
-Wash hands after work.
-Leftover glazes and glaze scrapings can be homogenized, combined, tested, and used as a glaze.
+- Follow basic personal hygiene rules including restricting eating, drinking, or smoking in the studio, and wearing personal protective equipment such as gloves, and separate work clothes or coveralls.
+Wash hands after working.

 4.3 Kilns

-Electric kilns and fuel-fired kilns are used to heat the pottery to the desired firing temperature.
+Electric kilns and fuel-fired kilns heat pottery to the desired temperature.
 The most common type are the electric kilns.
 Heating elements heat the kiln as electric current passes through the coils.
-The temperature rises until the kiln is shut off.
+The temperature of a kiln will continue to rise until shut off.

-Fuel-fired kilns are heated by burning gas (natural or propane), oil, wood, coke, charcoal or other materials.
-Propane gas or natural gas is used most often.
+Fuel-fired kilns burn gas (natural or propane), oil, wood, coke, charcoal or other materials to create heat.
+Most often, these kilns use propane gas or natural gas.
 These kilns can be either located indoors or outdoors.
 The fuels produce carbon monoxide and other combustion gases.

 Galena, cornish stone, crude feldspars, low grade fire clays, fluorspar, gypsum, lepidolite and cryolite can release toxic gases and fumes during glaze firings.
-Carbonates, chlorides, and fluorides are broken down to releasing carbon dioxide, chlorine, and fluorine gases.
+During the firing process, carbonates, chlorides, and fluorides are broken down to releasing carbon dioxide, chlorine, and fluorine gases.

 - Firing clay can release toxic gases like sulfur dioxide, chlorine, and fluorine, which are harmful if inhaled.
 Breathing in these gases can cause serious lung problems like bronchitis and emphysema, and fluorine can also damage bones and teeth.
-Always make sure kilns are properly ventilated.
+Always check for proper kiln ventilation.

 - Many metal fumes generated at high temperatures (lead vaporizes at a relatively low temperature) are highly toxic by inhalation.